ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/2-Install.md

 1. Install [Visual C++ x64](https://aka.ms/vs/17/release/vc_redist.x64.exe).
 2. Install [.NET Runtime 8.X.X Desktop x64](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.13-windows-x64-installer).
 3. Install [.NET 6.0 Runtime Desktop x64](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-6.0.30-windows-x64-installer).
+4. **If you install Listo to a different storage device than where you installed BG3 itself**, and the game fails to launch but does not give you an error explaining why it can't work, go to the puzzle pieces icon at the top of MO2 -> Rootbuilder -> Open Rootbuilder -> On the first page that opens, change from “Link” to “Copy” (if your Listo is working ignore this).
 :::

 ![Listonom](https://raw.githubusercontent.com/Listonomicon-Team/Listonomicon/main/bol.png)